 And more stunningly still, seeing collections of works of large conceptual art in landscapes in the southwest of America made them make far more sense to him than seeing a single piece in an exhibition or looking at a photograph – “That vast terrain – it occurred to me as I stood there – is the reason for the scale of American art”.
 The other main premise is the idea of ‘slow looking’, that time contemplating a work is very well worth it, although in fact he does comment that someone attuned to an artist can tell instantly if a work is theirs and/or any good.

 Gayford admits when he doesn’t ‘get’ something, such as Marina Abramovic’s visceral performance art, and then shows the process of coming to terms with it as he interacts with the artist.
 It takes a dollop of humility to do this, and it also helps the reader understand what it’s all about, led gently by the author.
 And the chapter on great misunderstandings which have led to greater art is marvellous, real read-out-loud stuff, as we discover how a chance remark by a fellow artist led sculptor Carl Andre to change his work in a profound way, only to realise decades later that he’d misinterpreted what his friend said!
-Misinterpretations can also be made of art works by critics and viewers, with Gayford learning the lesson from Robert Rauschenberg, annoyed that everyone just sees sexual connotations in his work, that “how artists see their work may be diametrically different from how it is understood by critics and historians”.
+Misinterpretations can also be made of art works by critics and viewers, with Gayford learning the lesson from Robert Rauschenberg, annoyed that everyone just sees sexual connotations in his work, that:

 I love his trip through China with Gilbert and George, who were pretty unknown to him at the time, as was China, and really liked the fact that he got on so well with them there that they ended up being friends in London and went out boozing with them (I also love that he included this story, rather than just doing clanging name-drops).
-And also in the East section, his trip to see works by Yayoi Kusama and others was the product of an increasing inability to cope with being in Japan – “Our first Japanese lunch turned out, contrary to our expectations, to consist entirely of bean curd sweets,” and who frankly hasn’t done that (I refer here to the Great Three Dishes Composed Entirely Of Potatoes Meal, Mallorca, 2003) – and rushes off to Naoshima to look at Kusama’s Yellow Pumpkin, among other works, saving the trip.
+And also in the East section, his trip to see was the product of an increasing inability to cope with being in Japan – “Our first Japanese lunch turned out, contrary to our expectations, to consist entirely of bean curd sweets” (p.
+115) and who frankly hasn’t done that (I refer here to the Great Three Dishes Composed Entirely Of Potatoes Meal, Mallorca, 2003) – and rushes off to Naoshima to look at Yaoi Kusama’s Pumpkin, among other works, saving the trip.

-As well as the very nice illustrations, there’s a good index and the whole, as I’ve said, is extremely well produced.
+As well as the very nice illustrations, there’s a good index and the whole, as I’ve said, is extremely nicely produced.